GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/exporting-cloud-reports.md

   * If this is your first time exporting a Cloud Report to Google Sheets, you will be asked to give CMP permission to create Google Drive files.
 Once you've selected your email account, select _Export_ to view your Cloud Report in Google Sheets.

-  * If you select the CSV option, a karge textbox will be opened with the full contents of the CSV file, ready to be copied.
+  * If you select the CSV option, a large textbox will be opened with the full contents of the CSV file, ready to be copied.